piotay/pfb2025/problemsets/Python_03_problemset.md

 5. As you write scripts make sure to commit your work along the way.
 You can wait until the end to push them to your remote repo, or you can do it now.
 It is probably smart to commit after each problem set question.

+6. Write out the steps, in prose, that you will to count the number of A's, T's, C's, and G's regardless of case.
+These can become comments.
+Start with:
+   \# create a variable that stores a string that represents a DNA sequence.
+   \# do something about the case of the nucleotide characters
+   \# count A's
+   \# fill in the rest of the steps

-6. Create a **script with a text editor** that counts the number of A's, T's, C's, and G's regardless of case:
+7. Continue writing your **script with a text editor** that counts the number of A's, T's, C's, and G's regardless of case:
    a.
 Create a short string with a known composition of nucleotides, for example, 'ATTGGGCCCC' A=1, T=2, G=3, C=4.
 This is a positive control.
    b.
 Test your script by running with the positive control.
    c.
 Run with this unknown/experimental sequence: